A bag-of-paths framework for network data analysis: Working with hitting/absorbing paths: the bag of hitting paths

-The bag-of-hitting-paths model described in this section is a restriction of the previously introduced bag-of-paths in which the ending node does not appear more than once -- at the end of the path.
-In other words, no intermediate node on the path is allowed to be the ending node $j$, thus prohibiting looping on this ending node $j$.
-Technically this constraint will be enforced by making the ending node \emph{absorbing}, exactly as in the case of an absorbing Markov chain \cite{Snell-1984,Isaacson-1976,Kemeny-1960,Norris-1997}.
+The bag-of-hitting-paths model described in this section is a restriction of the previously introduced bag-of-paths model in which the ending node of each path only appears once -- at the end of the path.
+In other words, no intermediate node on the path is allowed to be the ending node $j$, thus prohibiting looping on this node $j$.
+Technically this constraint will be enforced by making the ending node \emph{absorbing}\footnote{And \emph{killing}, see later.}, as in the case of an absorbing Markov chain \cite{Snell-1984,Isaacson-1976,Kemeny-1960,Norris-1997}.
 We will see later in this section that this model has some nice properties.
-Two ways of defining hitting paths probabilities are presented in this section.